FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 When you edit the application, you should see a screen something like this:

-Pic TBD
-application-with-custom-form-configured
+{% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/application-with-custom-form-configured.png" alt="Specifying a custom registration form for our application." class="img-fluid" figure=false %}

 You can easily find the registration URL by clicking on the green magnifying glass on the list of applications and looking for the "Registration URL".

-Pic TBD
-viewing-application-details
+Here are the application details:

+{% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/viewing-application-details.png" alt="Finding the registration URL." class="img-fluid" figure=false %}

 Let's check it out!
 Open up an incognito window and paste the "Registration URL" into the URL bar.

 You can see that the first screen asks for first name, email address, password and phone number:

-Pic TBD
-first-screen-for-user

-Pic TBD
-Fill out the screen
-first-screen-for-user-filled-out

-Pic TBD
-Fill out the second screen
-user-registers-second-screen-50kmin
+{% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/first-screen-unthemed.png" alt="The first page of the custom registration flow." class="img-fluid" figure=false %}

+Put some information in there.
+Don't be shy!

+{% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/first-screen-for-user-filled-out.png" alt="The first page of the custom registration flow with information in it." class="img-fluid" figure=false %}

+The second asks for the additional information: the pricing bounds and the geographic area of interest.
+Fill out the second screen with all the parameters for your dream home.
+I picked a wide range of price points, myself.

+{% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/user-registers-second-screen-50kmin.png" alt="The second page of the custom registration flow with information in it." class="img-fluid" figure=false %}

-And the second asks for the additional information: the pricing bounds and the geographic area of interest.
-If you flip back to your administrative user interface, where you are logged into FusionAuth, and navigate to "Users", you'll see the user has been registered.
+If you flip back to your administrative user interface, in the browser where you are logged into FusionAuth, and navigate to "Users", you'll see the user has been registered.

+{% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/list-users-screen.png" alt="A list of users, including the one just registered." class="img-fluid" figure=false %}

 If you go to the "User data" tab of the new user's details page, you can see the information they filled out as well.

-Pic TBD
-user-screen

-But there are some issues.
+{% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/displaying-user-data.png" alt="The user data tab of the newly registered user." class="img-fluid" figure=false %}

+Alright!
+Mission accomplished.

+{% include _image.liquid src="/assets/img/blogs/advanced-registration-forms/yes.jpg" alt="Napolean Dynamite's brother." class="img-fluid" figure=false %}

+But there's trouble in paradise.
 The placeholders for the fields are not very user friendly. `user.firstName` is understandable, but it'd be better to say "Your first name".

 We can solve these by updating the theme.
 We're going to add in friendly placeholders, but there's a lot more you can do.